 If the edges in the graph have weights (represent costs or distances), the graph is said to be a weighted graph.
 If the edges do not have weights, the graph is said to be unweighted.

-Graph can be presented as adjacency list or adjacency matrix.
+A graph can be presented as an adjacency list or adjacency matrix.
 An adjacency list is an array of edges or nodes.
-Adjacency list is used for representation of the sparse graphs and used more often.
+The adjacency list is used for the representation of the sparse graphs and is used more often.
 An adjacency matrix is a square matrix with dimensions equivalent to the number of nodes in the graph.
-Adjacency matrix is preferred when the graph is dense.
+An adjacency matrix is preferred when the graph is dense.

 Add node and edge

-In many old implementation using adjacency list, adj is defined as an array of node list.
+In many old implementations of adjacency lists, adj is defined as an array of node lists.
 The disadvantage of this implementation is that we have to define the length of the array first.
-To avoid this, we use hashmap.
-By using hashmap, we can retrieve node and its neighbors by node itself, not by index in array.
-Note the node can be any data type, for example primitive data type, such as integer or string, or an object, such as graphNode.
+To avoid this, we use a hashmap.
+By using hashmap, we can retrieve the node and its neighbors by node itself, not by index in the array.
+Note the node can be any data type, such as Integer or String, or a customer-defined graphNode class.

 Java